jbosstm/narayana/README.md

 To build Narayana you should have installed:
 Java 1.7.0 or greater

-When building on Mac OS make sure that JAVA_HOME is set.
+When building on Mac OS make sure that JAVA_HOME is set to use JDK 1.7:

+	export JAVA_HOME=`/usr/libexec/java_home -v 1.7`

 Building Naryana
 ----------------